JW0203/nestjs-gymlog/README.md

 <hr />

-## ✅ Deploy Instructions
+## ✅ Deploy Instructions using GitHubActions

-Parameters need to add to GitHub secrets
+Configuration parameters that need to be added to GitHub Secrets

-parameter lists:
 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY
 - EC2_HOST